Alan Berkman: Early life and education

+Political and criminal activities

 His politics and practice of medicine often overlapped, including his treatment of prisoners after the September 1971 Attica riots.
 He and his wife evaded the cordon established by the United States Marshals Service to provide medical care during the Wounded Knee incident in 1973.

-Brinks robbery and life on the run

 The Black Liberation Army and May 19th Communist Movement had organized the October 20, 1981, Brinks robbery in Nanuet, New York, in which $1.6 million was taken from a Brink's armored car.
 An armored car guard was killed during the robbery.
 In a shootout shortly after the heist, two police officers were killed.
 A witness told a grand jury that Berkman had treated one of the holdup group's members for a gunshot wound.
 Berkman refused to talk and spent almost a year in jail for civil contempt.
 Indicted as an accessory after the fact, Berkman jumped bail and went underground.
 Berkman's lawyers claimed that he was the only U.S. doctor to be charged for treating a fugitive since Dr. Samuel Mudd was charged and later convicted for his medical treatment of John Wilkes Booth in 1865 after the Abraham Lincoln assassination.

 On the run, Berkman took part in the gunpoint robbery of a Connecticut supermarket that netted more than $20,000.
 Berkman and Elizabeth Ann Duke were arrested on May 23, 1985, near Doylestown, Pennsylvania.
 Their car was found to have a pistol and shotgun, as well as the key to a storage site that held 100 pounds of dynamite.
 During his years on the run in the 1980s, court papers alleged, he was involved with groups that had staged seven bombings of military and other government facilities, though charges related to the bombings were later dismissed.
 He was charged as part of the Resistance Conspiracy and convicted for his participation in the supermarket robbery, the proceeds of which, prosecutors alleged, had been used to buy the dynamite.